High School Students

 Your high school counselor will help you determine what you should take.

 Your high school will decide.
-For more information on the guidelines set by the State of Michigan, visit: Qualifying Scores to Dual Enroll (pdf) or Dual Enrollment Information for the State (pdf).
-The state sets minimum guidelines, but does not limit or restrict schools.
+For more information on the guidelines set by the State of Michigan, visit the State of Michigan dual enrollment web page.

 WILL I GET A COLLEGE GRADE?